Roxanne Dryden-Edwards, MD

 - Frequent complaints of physical problems such as headaches and stomachaches

 - Some of the classic "adult" symptoms of depression may also be more or less obvious during childhood compared to the actual emotions of sadness, such as a change in eating or sleeping patterns.
-(Has the child or teen lost or gained weight in recent weeks or months?
+(Has the child or teen lost or gained weight or failed to gain appropriate weight for their age in recent weeks or months?
 Does he or she seem more tired than usual?)

 Get tips on therapy and treatment.